anudeeplearning/Market-Risk/README.md

 # Market-Risk
-The repo contains all the basic market risk models that I have build over time.
+The repo contains all the basic market risk models that I built over time.